eafflu/runtime/README.md

 Now, open up `js/view/background.js` and find the variable backgroundFill on (or around) line 36.

-backgroundFill is assigned the rectangle returned by the draw.rect() function (see below).
+backgroundFill holds the rectangle object returned by the draw.rect() function (see Drawing With Create.js).
 Let's make some changes to the function call to get our background filled in just right:
 - Adjust the backgroundFill variable to a color you like.
 - Adjust second argument so that it only shows the background color above the the ground.